 What would be your advice to leaders who want to create a more diverse and inclusive workplace?

 Check your ego and prejudices at the door.
 Accept that no one person knows it all, but all individuals have something of value to offer.
 With regards to building your team, look for people who are willing to learn and re-learn when they enter a new environment.
-It is equally important that recruits are willing to take responsibility for their mistakes and see them as opportunities to grow.Posted over 2 years ago
+It is equally important that recruits are willing to take responsibility for their mistakes and see them as opportunities to grow.Posted about 3 years ago